-The French Open at the Roland Garros stadium in Paris is one of the year's most hotly anticipated professional tennis tournaments: thousands flock to the stadium in May and June every year to get a glimpse of standing champions or up-and-coming players in action on the red clay courts.
+The French Open at the Roland Garros stadium in Paris is one of the year's most hotly anticipated professional tennis tournaments.
+Thousands of people flock to the renowned stadium in May and June every year to get a glimpse of standing champions or up-and-coming players in action on the red clay courts.

 The tournament harks all the way back to 1891 (although the current stadium wasn't built until 1928) and has served as the stage for countless breathtaking-- and record-breaking-- moments in tennis history.

-Tennis enthusiasts should do their best to snag a seat at the French Open, but be aware that tickets are always coveted and can be very difficult to get, so you should try to reserve several months ahead.
+Tennis enthusiasts should do their best to snag a seat at the French Open, but be aware that tickets are always coveted and can be very difficult to get.

 - Dates: Sunday, May 26th through Sunday, June 9th, 2019.